Amagash/cloud_concepts/aws_certified_solution_architect_associate/8_Route53.md

 The time the DNS record is cached on the user local PC.
 The lower the TTL the faster it is to propagate a DNS record change (for example when we change the IPv4 address to IPv6 or for server migration).
 If you plan a server migration it is good practice to lower the TTL from 48 hours to 5 minutes and wait a couple of days before migration.
 That way when updating the A record the change will propagate in 5 minutes instead of 48 hours.

 ## CNAME (Canonical Name)
-Used to resolve one domain name to another.
+Used to map one domain name to another.
 For example you might want those addresses to resolve to the same site:
 - http://m.acloud.guru
 - http://mobile.acloud.guru